Back in 1976, when Dick and Anne Albin proposed to the Kentucky

 artists, eager to share their knowledge and enthusiasm.
 We take great satisfaction in

-the part this momentous event has played in introducing three generations of dulcimer
+the part this enduring event has played in introducing three generations of dulcimer

 players to the instrument that became their passion, through the performances,

-instruction, and friendship that have been the heart of the GADC down through the years.
+instruction, and friendships that have been the heart of the GADC down through the

 STAY AT THE